 Pricing:

-Best Interactive Apps for University & Career Upskilling
+Best Interactive Apps for University and Career Upskilling

-Coursera partners with top universities and companies to offer a wide range of courses and programs across various subjects.
-Learners can choose from free courses to full degree programs, depending on their goals and budget.
+Coursera partners with top universities to offer a wide range of courses.
+Learners can choose from a free plan to audit or full degree programs, allowing students to build new skills for their careers.

 Pricing: Many courses free to audit; certificates from $49 (approx. £39), Coursera Plus at $59/month or $399/year (approx. £47/£315)

 edX offers online courses from institutions like Harvard and MIT, covering subjects such as computer science, business, and humanities.
-Learners can audit courses for free or pay for certificates and degrees.
-The platform supports self-paced learning and provides options for professional development and academic advancement.
+It supports self-paced learning, and provides academic routes to advancement in the professional world.

 Pricing: Most courses are free to audit.
 Verified certificates cost around £39–£236.
 Professional certificates and MicroMasters range from £157 to £1,180, while full degrees start from approximately £7,000.